A Season of Change

 How we respond in this season could influence what we receive in the next.

 We are accustomed to change.
-But change typically happens within the construct of normality.
-By this I mean that we expect things to change but not overnight, and certainly not drastically.
-When sudden and steep change occurs, it becomes more than a disruptor; it becomes a destabilizer.
-Everything is thrown into chaos, and in its wake new structures must be put in place to reestablish some sense of normalcy and stability.
+However, change typically occurs within the context of normality.
+By this, I mean that we expect things to change, but not overnight, and certainly not drastically.
+When a sudden and steep change occurs, it becomes more than a disruptor; it becomes a destabilizer.
+Everything is thrown into chaos, and in its wake, new structures must be established to reestablish some sense of normalcy and stability.

 A Trajectory of Change

-The world was already undergoing seismic change prior to COVID-19: the 2008 global financial crisis, the elections of presidents Barack Obama (the first black U.S. President) and Donald Trump (the reality TV president), the Arab spring, the Iranian nuclear deal, the moving of the U.S. Embassy to Jerusalem.
+The world was already undergoing seismic change before COVID-19: the 2008 global financial crisis, the elections of presidents Barack Obama (the first black U.S. President) and Donald Trump (the reality TV president), the Arab Spring, the Iranian nuclear deal, and the moving of the U.S. Embassy to Jerusalem.
 But then came the coronavirus, which was compounded by the recorded deaths of unarmed black men during interactions with law enforcement – in particular, George Floyd.

 Even in the church, we have witnessed countless pastors resign for any number of indiscretions, several others commit suicide, and a new crop of pastors take the helm of historic churches.
 We have watched denominations split over what we thought was settled doctrine, multisite churches dissolve, and the traditional choir become a relic of the past.